department-of-veterans-affairs/vets-website/content/pages/education/eligibility.md

 ### As a dependent, am I eligible for the Post 9/11 GI Bill?

 - You may be eligible for up to 36 months of benefits if your sponsor hasn't used all of their Post 9/11 GI Bill benefits.
 - Your sponsor can transfer the remaining months to you.
-If the Department of Defense (DOD) approves the transfer,you can apply for VA benefits.
+If the Department of Defense (DOD) approves the transfer, you can apply for VA benefits.
 - [Learn more about transfering benefits](/education/gi-bill/transfer/).

 ### Am I eligible for the Montgomery GI Bill?